tisljaricleo/stm-feature-extraction/README.md

 1. `extract_features(data_path, save_path)` will run the feature extraction step.
 All features will be explained in the article that will be published in Sep 2021.
 2. `get_comparison(save_path)` will run the comparison of different ML algorithms.
 All results will be printed into a terminal.

+## How to cite
+Full paper with detailed explanation will be available soon!

 ## Contact and connect
 [Leo Tisljaric](https://www.linkedin.com/in/leo-ti%C5%A1ljari%C4%87-28a56b123/)